-Though the parish council is keen to hear residents' views, it will not be able to take comments made on its social media accounts as official comments, particularly on planning applications.
-To manage the messages received, residents will be asked - if necessary - to forward their comments to the parish council.
+Though the parish council is keen to hear residents views, it will not be able to take comments made on its social media accounts as official comments, particularly on planning applications.
+In order to manage the messages received, residents will be asked - if necessary - to forward their comments to the parish council.

-• This can be done by emailing the Parish Clerk
+- This can be done by emailing the Parish Clerk clerk@kelbrookandsoughparishcouncil.org.uk

-clerk@kelbrookandsough-pc.gov.uk
+- by contacting a Parish Councillor

-- by contacting a Parish Councillor - by attending a monthly meeting
+- by attending a monthly meeting